JoshuaCarter/Vanguard-40k/core-rules.md

 1. Allocate attacks to the other models in an order of your choosing, until all models have been allocated an attack.
 1. Repeat steps 5-6 until all attacks are allocated.

 > This prevents blast weapons from being useless against enemy hoards.
 It also adds the interesting ability to attack targets that aren't ***visible*** to the shooter (by firing at a nearby model who is).
+The range matches an old school blast template.

 #### Look Out, Sir